DataBiosphere/job-manager/servers/cromwell/README.md

     ```

     - **Note:** If you want to setup this API Server against a locally hosted Cromwell instance, you cannot just use `localhost` or `127.0.0.1` because the docker compose image will try to connect back to itself rather than to your local host.
-    - Instead, provide the ip address (inet if the Cromwell is hosted on the same machine) to the Cromwell with port numbers. for example:
+    - Instead, provide the IP address (inet if the Cromwell is hosted on the same machine) to the Cromwell with port numbers. for example:
     ```
     export CROMWELL_URL=http://192.168.0.106:8000/api/workflows/v1
     ```